SixArm/mast-cell-help/topics/serum-tryptase-test/index.md

 * **Purpose**: The primary purpose of the serum tryptase test is to evaluate the activity of mast cells.
 Mast cells release various mediators, including tryptase, during an allergic or inflammatory response.

-* **Conditions for Testing**: Serum tryptase testing is often ordered when there is suspicion of mast cell disorders, such as systemic mastocytosis or mast cell activation syndrome.
+* **Conditions for Testing**: Serum tryptase testing is often ordered when there is suspicion of mast cell disorders, such as systemic mastocytosis or Mast Cell Activation Syndrome.

 * **Procedure**: A blood sample is taken from a vein, typically in the arm.
 The blood is collected in a tube and sent to a laboratory for analysis.
 The sample is usually drawn during a period of symptom exacerbation or as soon as possible after an event.